amdissa/WEB102/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Crowdfunding Best of ALL*

 Submitted by: **Nazrin Mammadsoy**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Crowdfunding Best of ALL** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **12** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features